Beyond the Classroom

-Each seventh and eighth grade student is teamed with a small group of other students in the same grade and one teacher to form an advisory group.
-Advisory groups are intended to serve as a home base community, a place where informal meetings happen over the course of the week and where students and the advisor explore and discuss a variety of topics important to adolescents in their lives both in and out of school.
+In sixth, seventh, and eighth grades, students are organized into advisory groups.
+Led by faculty advisors, these groups meet throughout the week to discuss a variety of topics important to adolescents in their lives both in and out of school.
 The advisor plays an important role as student advocate for both academic and social-emotional issues and serves as a parent liaison.
 Advisors also run, along with students, the parent-teacher-student conferences in October and March.

 Middle school is not an easy time.
 So much in life is changing.
 The challenges to be faced and questions to be answered can be daunting.
-The health and wellness curriculum in the middle school aims to help students confront and understand many of these complex issues.
-In fifth and sixth grades, through teacher-facilitated conversations and activities, students learn about being a community member, maintaining healthy friendships, and they explore the physical and emotional changes associated with puberty.
+The health and wellness curriculum helps middle school students confront and understand many of these complex issues.
+In sixth grade, students learn about being a community member, maintaining healthy friendships, and explore the physical and emotional changes associated with puberty.
 The Choices curriculum for seventh and eighth graders centers on making good choices in life and putting your best self forward.
-Students work with a team of four faculty members to explore such issues as: friendship, inclusiveness, LGBTQ topics, drugs, and adolescence.
+Students work with a team of four faculty members to explore such issues as: friendship, inclusiveness, LGBTQ+ topics, drugs, and adolescence.
 Interviewing and preparing for high school and on-demand writing are also covered.

-At Belmont Day we endeavor to teach children to “take responsibility for themselves, each other and the world around them.”
+At Belmont Day we teach students to “take responsibility for themselves, each other and the world around them.”
 In addition to our annual Community Service Day held in May, students in every grade engage in community service activities throughout the school year.